 |Art Pack (50 seeds) On Sale!||$3.95 $2.96||In Stock|

 |150 Seeds||$5.95||Out of Stock|

-For spring sowing, sow 8-10 weeks before last frost in deep seed-starting pots about ¼" deep, in rich, damp soil.
-Cover and refrigerate for 3-4 weeks. afterwards, move to a 70-degree, well-lit spot for germination, which usually occurs in 14-21 days.
+For spring plants, cold-stratify seeds by sowing directly into soil from fall through winter.
+Or, sow 8-10 weeks before last frost in deep seed-starting pots about ¼" deep, in rich, damp soil.
+Cover and refrigerate for 3-4 weeks.
+After refrigeration, move to a 70-degree, well-lit spot for germination, which usually occurs in 14-21 days.
 Transplant outdoors after frost in an area where plants can naturalize and live for years.
-Perennial—plants may bloom late in the first year, or not until the second year.
+Perennial (plants may bloom late in the first year, or not until the second year).

 |Days to Maturity||365 days|